 1) Choose where to charter a yacht

 The first thing you will need to decide is where you want to go.
-Among the best places to charter a yacht due to availability of varied smaller yachts and long cruising seasons are the Galapagos Islands, Alaska and the Mediterranean, but as they say, the world is your oyster!
+Among the best places to charter a yacht due to availability of varied smaller yachts and long cruising seasons are the Galapagos Islands, Alaska, the Mediterranean and Northern Europe’s England, Ireland and Scotland, but as they say, the world is your oyster!
 Are you seeking fun in the sun on a sailing charter in Belize?
 Does a cultural immersion in the Mediterranean appeal to you?
 Are you interested in a wildlife watching yacht charter in the Galapagos Islands or Baja California?
 How about snorkeling or diving in the underwater paradise of Indonesia?
 Or perhaps a yacht charter expedition in Alaska that includes a bit of charter fishing?
 Your destination of choice will determine what type of yacht is available and what time of year you should travel.

 2) Plan when to charter a yacht

 What is the best time of year for a yacht charter?
 The ideal timing will be determined by the destination you choose.
 In some destinations like the Galapagos Islands, you can charter a yacht all year round.
 While other destinations like the Mediterranean, Northern Europe and Alaska have specific seasons when yacht charters are available.
 Wildlife interests can also dictate the best time for your group as seasonality comes into play in many destinations, e.g. the best time to see gray whale calves in Baja, the ideal time for bear-viewing in Alaska, etc. And price may determine your group’s “best time” as well: A yacht charter during the high season will cost more than during the shoulder season or off season.
 Yacht charters during the holidays will cost the most and should be booked well over one year in advance.
 Booking early ensures the best selection of available yachts in any given destination.